eneko/eneko.github.io/_posts/2016-02-12-detecting-translated-content.md

 Instead of checking the entire HTML, I focused on `<h1>`, `<h2>`, `<h3>`, `<h4>` and, most importantly, `<p>` tags.
-I considered checking also for links (`<a>` tags) but finally decided to not include them as most of them where related to navigation.
+I considered checking also for links (`<a>` tags) but finally decided to not include them as most of them were related to navigation.

 ### Regular Expressions
-While [HTML cannot be parsed with regular expressions](http://stackoverflow.com/a/1732454/422288) (thanks for the reminder, [Vincent](https://github.com/sdobz)), I found that for the job at hand, regular expressions where good enough (thank you for the assistance, [Kevin Strong](https://github.com/kmstrong)).
+While [HTML cannot be parsed with regular expressions](http://stackoverflow.com/a/1732454/422288) (thanks for the reminder, [Vincent](https://github.com/sdobz)), I found that for the job at hand, regular expressions were good enough (thank you for the assistance, [Kevin Strong](https://github.com/kmstrong)).

 When extracting text from the HTML, I noticed that